 - Make certain that the button is set to “heat” rather than “off” or “cool.”

 - Make certain the program is showing the correct day and time and is set to “run.”
 If you’re having trouble getting out of the schedule, regulate the temperature with the up/down arrows and pressing the “hold” button.
-This will make the heating to turn on if thermostat programming is causing an issue.
+This will cause the furnace to turn on if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees above what the room temperature currently is.

 If your furnace hasn’t kicked on within several minutes, make certain that it has juice by changing the fan switch from “auto” to “on.”
 If the fan doesn’t start, your heater could be without power.

 If you utilize a smart thermostat—such as one designed by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
 Take a look at the manufacturer’s website for support.
 If you still can’t get your Wi-Fi thermostat to function, call us at 724-401-1843 for heating and cooling service.

 Next, check if your breaker and furnace switch are on.